supahcraig/Creating_CDP_Environments/via_CDP_Console/AWS/CDP_AWS_via_Console.md

 # Creating the environment

+1. Select your credential, or create a new credential

+2. Name your data lake
+3. Set the Data Access & Audit roles
   * Assumer Instance Profile is the id-broker role
   * Data access role is the datalake admin role
+  * Ranger audit role is `ranger-audit-role`
+  * Storage location base is the name of your S3 bucket

   ## NOTE:
 choose correct region

 ### Networking